ozdemircibaris/analytics-sdk/README.md

 - **🔐 Multi-layer authentication** - Secure your analytics with API keys, client IDs, and secrets
 - **📄 Custom event payloads** - Track any data that matters to you
 - **🕒 Automatic metadata collection** - We capture timestamps, browser, device, and session info
-- **📤 Event batching** - Events are sent in batches to minimize network requests
+- **📤 Event batching** - Events are collected in batches but sent individually
 - **🛡️ Error handling** - Built-in error handling and retry logic

 ## 📖 API Reference